Grant Park Music Festival: History

 The 1970s saw declining attendance at the Festival.
 Mitch Miller, who derived popularity from the Sing Along with Mitch television show was a regular conductor and one of the largest draws.
 Steven Ovitsky, became concert manager in 1979 and served until 1990.
 During the 1980s the Festival earned a reputation for performing works by American musical composers.
 Ovitsky focused on living American composers such as William Bolcom, John Adams, Michael Torke and Paul Freeman.
 The 1980s also saw a host of elite principal conductors such as Zdeněk Mácal, Leonard Slatkin, Hugh Wolff, David Zinman and Robert Shaw.

 The 1990s saw wide-ranging performances such as the Russian opera Prince Igor, a narration of Casey at the Bat by Jack Brickhouse with orchestral accompaniment, six Chicago Bulls National Basketball Association championship celebrations and a celebrated return visit of Van Cliburn for the sixtieth season.
 The Van Cliburn visit rivaled the Pons attendance figures with estimates exceeding 300,000.
 In 1992, the Grant Park Concerts officially became the Grant Park Music Festival.
 From 1994 to 1997, Hugh Wolff served as principal conductor of the Festival and it took until 2000 for an elaborate search to yield Kalmar as his successor.

 In 2000, the Festival reached an agreement with Cedille Records to record the Grant Park Orchestra.
 It produced six CDs during the decade.
 In 2001, Boston Landmarks Orchestra was founded for the purpose of providing a free summer concert series in Boston's Hatch Memorial Shell and now claims to also provide an annual free summer music series.
 On July 16, 2004, the Festival moved to the state of the art Pritzker Pavilion, where it shares space with a regular world music series ("Music Without Borders"), a jazz series ("Made in Chicago") and a variety of annual performances by Steppenwolf Theatre, Lyric Opera of Chicago and Chicago Symphony Orchestra.
 Nonetheless, the Festival remains the core of the summer program with its Wednesday, Friday and Saturday evening performances for ten weeks during the heart of the summer.
 At the end of the 2005 Grant Park Music Festival season in August, the Festival's Grant Park Orchestra and Carlos Kalmar presented Pulitzer Prize-winning composer Adams' On the Transmigration of Souls, which was written at the request of the New York Philharmonic to honor the victims of the September 11 attacks.
 In 2006, the Joffrey Ballet celebrated its fiftieth anniversary in a collaboration with the Festival.
 During the decade, the Festival hosted an innovative array of talents such as Chinese erhu player Betti Xiang, pipa player Yang Wei, Portuguese fado singer Mariza, Cuban classical and jazz clarinetist Paquito D'Rivera, Hungarian-Roma fiddler Roby Lakatos and Mediterranean singer Maria del Mar Bonet.

+The festival went into hiatus in 2020 resulting from COVID-19 pandemic.
+It resumed the next year.